Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 If all is well, you’ll start to see activity like this in your console, indicating the collector has restarted and data is flowing successfully:

-To view your metrics, select the Prometheus data source associated with your OTLP access policy.
-You’ll find the metric names associated with the groups we specified in the config.
+To view your metrics, choose the Prometheus data source linked to your OTLP access policy.
+The metric names are associated with the groups we specified in the configuration.

 Finding your Logs